Papadopoulos Says Trump Campaign Was 'Fully Aware' Of His Attempts To Set Up A Meeting Between Trump And Putin

 “I believe that I wanted to make clear to him that he was not authorized to represent the campaign with the Russian government…I pushed back against his suggestion that I thought may have been improper.”

-Former member of the foreign policy advisory panel to Donald Trump’s 2016 presidential campaign also said that he was told when he joined the Trump campaign that one of the main objectives of the Trump campaign would be to improve relations with Russia.
+The former member of the foreign policy advisory panel to Donald Trump’s 2016 presidential campaign also said that he was told when he joined the Trump campaign that one of the main objectives of the campaign would be to improve relations with Russia.

 Why did George Papadopoulos lie to the FBI?
 "I found myself pinned between the Department of Justice and the sitting president."@GStephanopoulos: "You were trying to protect the president?"